nodegoat/documentation/configuration/projects/README.md

 ##### Color

 Select a colour that will be used to highlight objects of this Type in this Project.
-Should you also have specified a colour for this Type in Design, the Project specific colour will override this colour.
+Should you also have specified a colour for this Type in Model, the Project specific colour will override this colour.

 ##### Definition